March 21st, 2024

 Interest Rate Swap Futures: An Introduction

-by Ken Kapner, CEO and President, GFMI Interest Rate Swap Futures: An Introduction The financial crisis has brought about many changes to the global financial system.
+The financial crisis has brought about many changes to the global financial system.
 One of these changes are the clearing requirements implemented by the Dodd-Frank Act for over the counter (OTC) derivatives such as interest rate swaps.
-These complex requirements have also […]
+These complex requirements have also increased interest in interest rate swap futures as an alternative hedging instrument.
+Although […]

 Read More